Written by: DreamMeaning Editorial Team

 What this dream may mean

-- Negative psychological trigger: Can surface feelings of fragmentation or inner conflict.
+- Negative psychological trigger: Can surface feelings of disintegration or chaos in one's life or psyche.

 What does "Finding a broken mandala on the ground" mean in a dream?